tpf/soc/handling-incidents.md

 ## Presentations

-Presentations or similar events should not be stopped for one-time gaffes or minor problems, although a member of the event organizer or volunteers should speak to the presenter afterward.
+Presentations or similar events should not be stopped for one-time gaffes or minor problems, although an event organizer or a volunteer should speak to the presenter afterward.
 However, organizers and volunteers should take immediate action to politely and calmly stop any presentation or event that repeatedly or seriously violates the anti-harassment policy.
 For example, simply say "I’m sorry, this presentation cannot be continued at the present time" and provide no further explanation.

 ## Taking reports